-The annual profit earned by entities other than banks, insurance companies and microfinance organisations is not taxed in Georgia starting from 1 January 2017 (Note 16).
+The annual profit earned by entities other than banks, insurance companies and microfinance organisations is not taxed in Georgia starting from 1 January 2017 (Note 18).
 Corporate income tax is paid on dividends is levied on profit distributed as dividends to the shareholders that are individuals or non-residents of Georgia at the rate of 15/85 of net distribution.
 The corporate income tax arising from the payment of dividends is accounted for as a liability and expense in the period in which dividends are declared, regardless of the actual payment date or the period for which the dividends are paid.
-In certain circumstances, deductions from income tax charge payable are available that are accounted as reduction of income tax assets and liabilities arise for the entities registered in Georgia.
+In certain circumstances, deductions from income tax charge payable are available that are accounted as reduction of income tax expense related to respective distribution.
+Due to the nature of the Georgian taxation system, no deferred tax assets and liabilities arise for the entities registered in Georgia.
 Withholding tax payable in respect of dividend distribution to the shareholders of the Company is recognised as deduction from equity in the statement of changes in equity.